Meghan Markle Arrives at Hotel with Mom and Says She's Feeling 'Wonderful' on Royal Wedding Eve

 Upon her arrival, Meghan said that she was feeling “wonderful, thank you.”

 Meghan and Ragland smiled and waved to the photographers as they made their way inside the hotel.
-Meghan wore Roland Mouret’s Barwick Dress, and a pair of Manolo Blahnik heels as she made her entrance.
+Meghan wore Roland Mouret’s Barwick Dress (shop similar styles here and here) and a pair of Manolo Blahnik heels as she made her entrance.
 Ragland wore a white dress with a black cardigan over it.

 With an air of breezy confidence amid the drama that has unfolded this week, she walked into the Cliveden House Hotel after she and her mother met the Queen and Prince Philip at Windsor Castle.